tagomobile/api/documents/authentication.md

 You can sign up for TAGO account by following link: [http://tagomobile.com/signup](http://tagomobile.com/pricing)

 All API requests require authentication.
-There is three options you can pass API key with the reuest.
+There is three options you can pass API key with the request.

 Query arguments (default)
 ----------------